AaronTraas/Clash-Royale-Clan-Tools/README.rst

 Image rights
 ==================================================

-All images included in this repository were created by the team, and are included in the GPL license.
+All images except the flags included in this repository were created by the team, and are included in the GPL license.
 The SVGs were all created in Inkscape.

+The flags included are from http://www.famfamfam.com/lab/icons/flags/, which as of 5/27/2019 stated it required no attribution or license.
+We are interpreting this to mean these are available in the public domain.

 It was important to us to make sure the entirety of this application is open source, and not subject to takedown request.
 We will not ever